 In the United States, switching between standard and daylight saving time occurs on specific weekends:

-Although the clock shifts only one hour at a time, this abrupt time change can cause meaningful sleep disruptions.
-The shift to daylight saving time in March, in particular, can lead to reduced sleep quantity and quality.
+Although the clock shifts only one hour at a time, this abrupt time change can cause meaningful sleep disruptions .
+The shift to daylight saving time in March, in particular, can lead to reduced sleep quantity and quality .
+The end of DST in November may not disrupt sleep as much, but some sleep-deprived people falsely assume the extra hour will reduce sleep debt when long-term sleep adjustments are usually needed instead.

 You can get ready to “spring forward” in March by gradually shifting your schedule in the week leading up to the time change.
 The American Academy of Sleep Medicine advises trying to slowly adjust your schedule by going to bed around 15-20 minutes earlier each day.